In this Article

 - Finally, if the baby appears to be crying for longer than usual, it is indicative of some internal problem.
 Take your child to the doctor immediately.

-How to Prevent the Baby from Falling Off the Bed?
+How to Prevent the Baby From Falling Off the Bed or Getting Injured

 There are many ways to prevent your baby from falling off the bed and hitting their head, or at least reducing the effect of the fall.